MH370: Underwater search for missing plane suspended

 Steve Wang, whose mother was on board the flight, told CNN he was disappointed the search had ended with few, if any, answers.

-"They said they are quite sure that they are searching the right place, but it seems that they are wrong." he said.
+"They said they are quite sure that they are searching the right place, but it seems that they are wrong," he said.

-"I think it is their responsibility, not only for the 239 passengers on the plane, or for the next-of-kin like us, but also they have to give an answer to the whole world ... what really happened to MH370."
+"I think it is their responsibility, not only for the 239 passengers on the plane, or for the next of kin like us, but also they have to give an answer to the whole world ... what really happened to MH370."

+Multiple family members of those who were on the plane told CNN they received a text message from Malaysia Airlines informing them about a briefing in Beijing at 9 a.m. local time.

 Aviation mystery